eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 ## Closing thoughts

 I hope this article has given you plenty of ideas and tools for getting your personal finance in good order.
-I think **financial literacy** (or lack of it) is a big reason to why the rich stay rich, the poor unfortunately stay poor and the gap between them widens.
+I think **financial literacy** (or lack of it) is a big reason why the rich stay rich, the poor unfortunately stay poor and the gap between them widens.
-Investing in public markets is an accessible wealth-building process for anyone and not only the few elites.
+Investing in public markets is an accessible wealth-building process for anyone and not only a few elites.

 **Reminders**: make a plan, avoid temporary hype (GME, DOGE) and never panic sell.